bahrus/metamorf/README.md

 </ul>
 ```

 Perhaps the "correct" view towards this paradigm shift is to say "It's a new dawn, it's a new day, embrace PhP already" (joke), and realign development accordingly.
-Part of what makes
+Part of what makes (me) less enthusiastic about investing too much in server-side technologies, is that, like front-end frameworks, it is another (vendor-based) tie-in.
+Admittedly, having a vendor out there "watching your back" is a comfort for many, and I suppose is for me as well.

+XSLT is an appealing solution, as it provides a nice "mapping" mechanism that works both on the server and (more or less) in the browser.
+This would require a medium-level paradigm shift where api's provide options where the output can be JSON or XML, and consumers choose whichever is more convenient.

+Another option is to make the API continue to work exclusively with JSON output.
+Use a language that is recognized (with minimal modification) in the browser, as well as a (JS-based) server  -- tagged template literals, for example, or JSX/[E4X(https://en.wikipedia.org/wiki/ECMAScript_for_XML)], especially if the latter were standardized.

+A syntax that allows

 So alternative: